Enrollment to Adult Workforce Development

 Buffalo Center For Arts and Technology’s (BCAT) Adult Workforce Program is provided at no cost to underemployed and unemployed adults.

-Each year, we are able to accept a limited number of students for enrollment in our scholarship-based adult workforce development programs, which include Medical Coder and Pharmacy Technician.
+Each year, we are able to accept a limited number of students for enrollment in our scholarship-based adult workforce development programs, which include Medical Coder and Health Information Professional and Pharmacy Technician.
 Each student will acquire the educational training and support needed to secure employment upon program completion.

 To learn more about our Adult Workforce training, call 716-259-1680 x104.